josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/self-fulfilling-prophecy-of-react.md

 I _will_ mention, however: some used to argue React would load from the cache most of the time, so its bundle size was irrelevant.
 That was always a spurious claim to begin with, but to whatever extent it _was_ true, it is no longer the case in modern browsers, due to security upgrades that prevent cache sharing between domains.

 <SideNote>
-Here it also bears mentioning that Preact is a possibility, but again: Preact is different enough that it's almost like opting into a whole other framework, and also not dramatically different, size-wise, from other options.
+Here it also bears mentioning that Preact is a possibility, but again: Preact is different enough that it's not guaranteed to be a seamless drop-in, and also not dramatically different, size-wise, from other options.
 </SideNote>